Successfully investing in Kenya

 • Healthcare

-Kenya is open to climate-resilient development initiatives and renewable energy investments, including production of green hydrogen.
-Kenya wishes to achieve 100 percent green energy by 2030 and increase its grid capacity from the current 3 Gigawatts to 10 Gigawatts by 2040.
-Additionally, the Government plans to increase the capacity of its Technical and Vocational Training Institutions (TVETS) and is open to investments and partnerships on this.
+In addition, Kenya welcomes climate-resilient development initiatives and investments in renewable energy, including the production of green hydrogen.
+The country has set itself the goal of achieving 100 percent green energy by 2030 and increasing its grid capacity from the current 3 gigawatts to 10 gigawatts by 2040.

 What challenges do German companies face during their business ventures into Kenya?

-• Weakened consumer spending due to increase of the prices of commodities
+• Weakening consumer spending power due to high commodity prices

 • Vulnerability of the economy to internal and external shocks